codeface-io/SwiftObserver/README.md

 > Memory management with SwiftObserver is meaningful and safe.
 There are no contrived constructs like "Disposable" or "DisposeBag".
 And since you can always flush out orphaned observations, real memory leaks are impossible.

 # Appendix

-## More on Variables

-- A `Var` appends new values to an internal queue, so all its observers get to process a value change before the next change takes effect.
-This is important when a `Var` has multiple observers and at least one observer changes the `value` in response to a `value` change.
-- A `Var` is more performant than a [custom observable](#custom-observables) because the `Var` maintains its own observer list.
-So if you want to make a super large number of elements in some data structure observable, like particles in a simulation or nodes in a gigantic graph, give those elements a `Var` as an [Owned Messenger](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#owned-messenger).

 ## Specific Patterns